 The Company''s operations predominantly relate to providing end-to-end

-business solutions thereby enabling clients to enhance business
+business solutions to enable clients to enhance business performance.

-industry segments.

-Effective quarter ended June 30, 2011, the Company
+Effective quarter ended March 31, 2014, the Company reorganized its

-the internal reorganization there were changes effected in the
+reorganization there were changes effected in the reportable industry

-the Company''s performance and allocates resources based on an analysis
+Company''s performance and allocates resources based on an analysis of

 segmentation of customers.
 Accordingly, segment information has been